Robert Wash: Early public service

 Acting Governor Frederick Bates appointed Wash to the position of Deputy Attorney General of the Louisiana Territory in November 1811.

 During the War of 1812, Wash served as a lieutenant in Alexander McNair's mounted regiment and then as aide de camp on the staff of Benjamin Howard.
-Wash traveled with Howard on an expedition up the Mississippi River from St. Louis to Peoria as part of a plan to strike the Fox and Sac Indians campaigning with the British.
+Wash traveled with Howard on an expedition up the Mississippi River from St. Louis to Peoria as part of a plan to strike the Meskwaki and Sauk peoples campaigning with the British.
 But, as the bulk of fighting was occurring further east, Howard's soldiers saw few of these warriors.

 When Missouri gained statehood in 1821 and St. Louis was incorporated, Wash was elected to its first nine-member board of aldermen.
 During his tenure, Wash worked to promote road structure and related improvements for the city, such as sidewalks and proper road surfacing and grading.
 He was also active in making upgrades to the harbor and levee.
 Wash was prescient in his thinking that unless proper dikes were built, the west side of the river channel would eventually be choked with sand bars, a situation that did come to pass.

 During his first term, President James Monroe appointed Wash U.S. District Attorney for the district of St. Louis.